-Baking from scratch can save a lot of money.
-Learn why you should stock flours in your pantry.
+Baking from scratch can save a lot of money and tastes great.
+Learn how and why you should stock a variety of flour in your pantry.

 Now, I’m not saying that I never buy store bought.
 Au contraire.
 There is a time and a place for everything.
 But, as a general rule, I think homebaking gives the biggest return on the investment in terms of taste, quality, and value.